 7. Lake Palace

 One of the crown jewels of Rajasthan, Udaipur’s Lake Palace is a glowing vision in white marble, located on a private island in the middle of Lake Pichola.
 Built as a pleasure retreat for a local Maharana in the 18th century, it is now a luxurious Taj Hotel.
-Book a stay for the chance to really soak up its charms.
+For the ultimate luxury holiday in Udaipur book a stay for the chance to really soak up its charms.

 8. Ranakpur Jain Temple